andywalton7/sdk-test/source/index.html.md

 * [Obtaining and selecting delivery quotes with the Quotes flow](#quotes-flow)

    Used to obtain a full list of potential delivery services for a consignment.
-Often used to validate a consignment's detail or, in customer service use cases, to enable an operator to get quotes for a customer manually and act on the customer's response.
+Often used to validate a consignment's detail or to enable a customer service operator to get quotes for a customer manually and act on the customer's response.

 <aside class="note">
   This guide is intended as a primer for PRO.
 If you're already familiar with the basics of PRO, or you just need reference info for PRO's APIs, see the <a href="https://docs.electioapp.com/#/api">API reference</a>.